goodest-goodlab/pseudo-it/README.md

     python pseudo_it.py -ref [reference genome FASTA file] -se [single-end reads FASTQ file] -pe1 [paired-end reads FASTQ file 1] -pe2 [paired-end reads FASTQ file 2] -pem [merged paired-end reads FASTQ file] -i 4 -p 12 -gatk-t 1 -o [desired output directory]

 This command adds the `gatk-t 1` option to reduce the number of threads for HaplotypeCaller, thus reducing the total number of processes needed to `-p 12`.
 BWA mem would now run on each read set with only 4 threads.

+# FAQs:

+**How many iterations should I perform?**

+This depends on the sequence divergence of your sample relative to your reference and the type of data you have.
+For exome data, I found that three iterations performs well for samples with ~7.5 million years of divergence.
+If you expect more or have quickly evolving loci (noncoding, etc.), you might need more.